-THEO 752 These Three are One: The Trinity and the Christian Life (3)
+THEO 752 The Trinity in History, Theology, and Discipleship (3)

 THEO 753 Thy Kingdom Come: The Church, Politics and Eschatology (3)

 After his resurrection, Jesus ascended to the right hand of God the Father.
 As King, the ascended Christ calls into question the ultimate authority of all political and social structures without completely doing away with them.
 This course attempts to grapple with the complex problem of Christian political engagement, particularly within a Canadian context.
 Themes such as the prophetic authority of the church in her proclamation of the kingdom and the eschatological shape of human political relations are explored.

-THEO 754 Shepherd the Flock: Pastoral Theology of Church, Sacraments, Mission, and Preaching (3)
+THEO 754 Shepherd the Flock: Theology of Preaching, Pastoral Care, Baptism, and Lord's Supper (3)

 THEO 756 Marriage, Singleness and Human Sexuality in Theological Perspective (3)

 A seminar that explores the rich legacy of theological and moral reflection on marriage, singleness and sexuality.
 Students will examine influential texts from the breadth of the Christian tradition and give special consideration to how these texts might inform nuanced reflection on contemporary issues in sexual ethics.

 Cross-listed: CO 756 Marriage, Singleness and Human Sexuality in Theological Perspective

 THEO 759 Theology Specialty (3)